arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 Here the test group is shown to have a significantly large revenue rate compared to the control group but once again must go throuhg a statistical significane method.

-In this case since, revenue is a non-binomial metric the Mann-Whitney-Wilcoxon rank-sum test rather than a z-test.
+In this case since, revenue is a non-binomial metric the Mann-Whitney-Wilcoxon rank-sum test was used rather than a z-test.

+Here are the results:

+MannwhitneyuResult(statistic=1428270492.0, pvalue=0.0)

+As this produced a p-value of essentially zero which is well below our a=0.05 threshold we can reject the null hypothesis of the the test and control having similar revenue rates.
+Thus accepting the alternate hypothesis that the test group performs significantly better.
+As a result a user that must call-in to cancel is more likely to generate more revenue.

 ### Question 4:Is a user that must call-in more likely to produce a higher chargeback rate(CHARGEBACKs/REBILLs)?